guardio-nick/github-build-stats-to-dd/README.md

-# Build Stats: Gather action stats & push it to BigQuery
+# Build Stats: Gather action stats & Ship it as Logs to Datadog

-This GitHub Action automates the process of gathering statistics from a specific run and pushing the collected data to a Google BigQuery table.
+This GitHub Action automates the process of gathering statistics from a specific run and pushing the collected data to Datadog as logs.

 ## Usage

-1. Create a service account key in Google Cloud Platform (GCP) with the necessary permissions to write to your BigQuery dataset.
+1. Create an API Key in datadog.

-2. Add the service account key as a secret in your GitHub repository settings.
-Name the secret `GOOGLE_APPLICATION_CREDENTIALS`.
+2. Add the Datadog API Key to the Action.
+Name the secret `DD_API_KEY`.

-3. Provide a BigQuery dataset, BigQuery table, and the project name in GCP, as inputs: `BQ_DATASET`, `BQ_TABLE`, `GOOGLE_PROJECT_NAME`.
+3. Provide the Datadog Site and the ENV you want to ship the logs to.
+(DD_SITE,ENV)

 4. Provide a `GITHUB_TOKEN`, as an input with repo access.